What Is Hügelkultur? Benefits, Layers, and Step-by-Step Instructions

 Hügelkultur (usually transliterated into English simply as “hugelkultur”) is a method of gardening that has been used for centuries in Eastern Europe and Germany, often as part of a broader permaculture system.

 Hügelkultur is a centuries-old, traditional way of building a garden bed from rotten logs and plant debris.
-These mound shapes are created by marking out an area for a raised bed, clearing the land, and then heaping up woody material (that’s ideally already partially rotted) topped with compost and soil.
+These mound shapes are created by marking out an area for a raised bed, clearing the land, and then heaping up woody material (ideally already partially rotted) topped with compost and soil.

-Downed trees, fallen branches headed for the brush pile, and rough lumber can all be used; you are essentially taking rotting wood and allowing it to compost in place for a super fertile, moisture-retaining garden bed.
+Downed trees, fallen branches headed for the brush pile, and rough lumber can all be used.
+By essentially composting rotting wood, you can create a super-fertile, moisture-retaining garden bed.

-These mounds can be 5 to 6 feet high—massive heaps of logs, branches, leaves, straw, cardboard, grass clippings, and manure or compost mounded to be wider at the bottom than at the top.
+These mounds can be 5 to 6 feet high.
+They are massive heaps of logs, branches, leaves, straw, cardboard, grass clippings, and manure or compost, mounded to be wider at the bottom than at the top.
 As the wood shrinks and breaks down, a hügelbed sinks; one that is 6 feet high, for example, will ultimately sink to about 2 feet after several years of decomposition and settling.

 Person inserting stabilizing tree branches to hold Hugelkultur bed together